River On The Way To Mount Kailash

 Boundless Adventure prioritizes your safety:

 • Health Precautions and Medical Facilities: Guides are trained in first aid and carry oxygen tanks.
-Medical facilities exist in larger towns like Saga and Kerung.
+Medical facilities are available in larger towns such as Saga and Kerung.

-• Emergency Evacuation Plans: In case of severe altitude sickness or injury, helicopter evacuation services are arranged swiftly.
+• Emergency Evacuation Plans: In the event of severe altitude sickness or injury, helicopter evacuation services are arranged promptly.

 • Communication and Support Systems: Satellite phones and local communication devices ensure constant contact between guides and support teams.